Heart, Maternal-Fetal Medicine, Obstetrics, Women’s Heart Program

 Heart, Heart Failure, Maternal-Fetal Medicine, Women’s Heart Program, Womens Health

-Some pregnancy complications can signal risk for heart disease after delivery
+High blood pressure during pregnancy can put you at risk for heart disease

 Read Full Story